Gift Ideas for your Favorite Nurse- Nurses Week 2023

 Thanks for stopping in for a little life update!
 I hope you are doing great!
 What’s new for you?
 How is your New Year?
 Any goals, intention, or resolutions?
 Share below!

-Happy Nurse Practitioner Week 2022 to all the amazing NPs out there!
-I love working with NPs and I appreciate all you do for your patients and those who work with you.
+Happy Nurse Practitioner Week 2023 to all the amazing NPs out there!
+I love working with NPs and I appreciate for the care you your patients and those who work with you.
 Thank you for all you do!!

 What is a Nurse Practitioner?